co-operating-systems/PhD/UseCases/UseCases.md

 Imagine that Dan Brickley from danbri.org wants to comment on Bob's blog.
 His client needs to work out that he belongs to the `sn:BobFoaf3Cls` class.

 His client would need to fetch Bob's foaf graph.
-(Note that may be split across a number of resources, some protected some not).
+(Note that may be split across several resources, some protected some not).
 We may assume that Dan's client already has a database of his foaf network.
 Note: he may not know everyone that knows him, so this could be incomplete.
 Given these two networks, the client needs to find if there is an intersection between Bob's friend Group and Dan's foaf group.
-If there is such a group then Dan's client can use this to built a proof of `foaf:knows` relations starting from Bob's WebID to Dan.
+If there is such a group then Dan's client can use this to build a proof of `foaf:knows` relations starting from Bob's WebID to Dan.

 Todo: we need to integrate that we don't just want links from Bob's WebId via a foaf:knows chain to Dan's WebID, but we also want to consider foaf:knows relations that appear in associated `rdfs:seeAlso` documents.